Maria Christina of the Two Sicilies: Exile

-In 1842 Maria Christina purchased the Château de Malmaison as their residence.
-In 1843, on the overthrow of General Baldomero Espartero they returned to Spain.
+In 1842 Maria Christina purchased the Château de Malmaison as her residence.
+In 1843, on the overthrow of General Baldomero Espartero she returned to Spain with her husband.
 In 1844, Muñoz's stepdaughter Queen Isabella II was declared to be of age.
-On 23 June 1844 Isabella gave to Muñoz the title duque de Riánsares, to which was attached a Grandeza de España; the title came from the river Riánsares, near Muñoz's birthplace in Tarancón.
+On 23 June 1844 Isabella gave to Muñoz the title Duque de Riánsares, to which was attached a Grandeza de España; the title came from the River Riánsares, near Muñoz's birthplace in Tarancón.
 On 12 October 1844 Isabella gave official consent to the marriage between her mother and Muñoz, and it was publicly performed.
 In 1846 Isabella made Muñoz a Knight of the Golden Fleece.
-On 30 May 1846 she gave Muñoz a second title, marqués de San Agustín.
+On 30 May 1846 she gave Muñoz a second title, Marqués de San Agustín.
 Muñoz was made a Captain General, the highest rank in the Spanish Army.
-In 1847 Louis Philippe, King of the French, gave Muñoz the title duc de Montmorot; he also invested Muñoz with the Grand Cross of the Légion d'honneur.
+In 1847 Louis Philippe, King of the French, gave Muñoz the title Duc de Montmorot; he also invested Muñoz with the Grand Cross of the Légion d'honneur.
 In 1854, Maria Christina left for France a second time.
 France remained her primary residence for the remainder of her life.

 Death and burial

 Maria Christina's illness returned and she suffered from serious coughing, fainting and fever.
 She died in Le Havre, France on 22 August 1878.
-As the mother of Isabella II, Maria Christina was buried in the royal crypt of El Escorial.
+As the mother of Isabella II and consort of Ferdinand VII, Maria Christina was buried in the royal crypt of El Escorial.